renzocabarios/rango/README.md

 ### Global Middleware

 Global middleware is applied to all routes and is registered using app.use() without a specific route path.
-This type of middleware is typically used for tasks that need to be executed on every request, such as parsing request bodies, setting headers, or logging.
+This type of middleware is typically used for tasks that need to be executed on every request, such as parsing `request bodies`, `setting headers`, or `logging`.

 ```ts
 // Import the RangoJS and http module